msareebhakak/Reinforcement-Learning-based-LQR/README.md

 # Reinforcement-Learning-based-LQR
-Reinforcement based gain calculation for a tracking LQR using actor-critic method
+Reinforcement Learning based gain calculation for a tracking LQR using actor-critic method